-- C. Classroom Remediation Strategies, Intervention, and Psychoeducational Program Planning - 1.
-Able to employ diagnostic data in implementing effective intervention strategies designed to enhance the academic and social development of referred students. - 2.
-Possess the understanding and ability to assist in educational programming designed for children of different ages and exceptionalities including children who are intellectually gifted. - 3.
-Design and implement effective behavioral change strategies for individuals and/or groups. - 4.
-Knowledgeable and effective in individual and group counseling techniques including techniques designed for young children. - 5.
-Able to monitor the effectiveness of recommended intervention strategies or educational programs. - 6.
-Knowledgeable of, and effectively employ, external referral services or agencies. - D. Consultation and In-Service - 1.
-Serve as an effective consultant to teachers and other educational personnel on matters related to the education and mental health of children to insure the most appropriate education program. - 2.
+C. Individual, Classroom and School Level Remediation Strategies, Intervention, and Psychoeducational Program Planning

+- 1. Knowledge of various evidence based strategies for individual, small group and school wide interventions to address a complete range of services for students, schools, families and teachers. - 2.
+Able to employ diagnostic data in implementing effective intervention strategies designed to enhance the academic and social development of referred students. - 3.
+Possess the understanding and ability to assist in educational programming designed for children of different ages and exceptionalities including children who are intellectually gifted. - 4.
+Design and implement effective behavioral change strategies for individuals and/or groups. - 5.
+Knowledgeable and effective in individual and group counseling techniques including techniques designed for young children. - 6.
+Able to monitor the effectiveness of recommended intervention strategies or educational programs. - 7.
+Knowledgeable of, and effectively employ external referral services or agencies.

+D. Consultation and Supervision

+- 1. Serve as an effective consultant to teachers and other educational personnel on matters related to the education and mental health of children to insure the most appropriate education program. - 2.
 Effectively conduct in-service programs for parents and teachers in areas related to psychological services and contribute to the design and implementation of prevention programs. - 3.
-Function as a member of an interdisciplinary team in student evaluation, placement, and planning for individual educational needs. - 4.
-Function as a member of various committees within the school in such areas as pupil services, special education curriculum planning, and instructional methodology. - 5.
-Significantly contribute to the design and implementation of preventive programs. - E. Evaluation and Applied Research - 1.
-Organize and administer group evaluation programs to include the administering, scoring, and interpreting of group tests of academic aptitude and achievement. - 2.
+Function as a member/leader of an interdisciplinary team in student evaluation, placement, and planning for individual educational needs. - 4.
+Function as a member/leader of various committees within the school in such areas as pupil services, special education curriculum planning, and instructional methodology. - 5.
+Understand and apply principles of supervision to specific responsibilities within an employment context.

+6. Significantly contribute to the design and implementation of preventive programs.

+E. Evaluation and Applied Research

+- 1. Organize and administer group evaluation programs to include the administering, scoring, and interpreting of group tests of academic aptitude and achievement. - 2.
 Employ group test data in aiding curriculum planning and development. - 3.
 Evaluate the effectiveness of new or pilot programs. - 4.
 Design and conduct research studies to aid administrative decision-making. - 5.
-Design, implement, and evaluate single-subject and/or single classroom studies. - 6.
+Design, implement, and evaluate single-subject and/or single classroom studies - 6.
 Significantly contribute to grant proposal writing. - 7.
 Critique and summarize educational and psychological research in a manner that facilitates its use by others.